Minnesota State Story

 Community Health Workers as Lifestyle Coaches

-In Minnesota, CHWs may serve as lifestyle coaches.
+In Minnesota, CHWs may serve as Lifestyle Coaches.
 Because Minnesota’s Medicaid State Plan already recognized CHWs as eligible to provide a variety of preventive services, the state could use CHWs to administer the National DPP lifestyle change program without seeking a new SPA to claim federal Medicaid matching funds.
 See the Attaining Coverage Through a Medicaid State Plan page for additional details.

 Minnesota Medicaid requires the following of CHWs to deliver the National DPP lifestyle change program: